 This series of tip sheets identifies considerations for selling in to direct, intermediated, and wholesale markets.

-Scaling Up your Vegetable Farm for Regional Markets
+Scaling Up Your Vegetable Farm for Regional Markets

 This publication helps farmers decide if they are ready to expand their operations to serve intermediated and wholesale markets, or to produce more for direct markets.
 It addresses important considerations such as land, labor, food safety, marketing, and insurance.

-Selling to Restaurants
+Tips for Selling to Restaurants

 In this publication, growers from around the country illustrate successful strategies and points to remember when working with chefs.